General Filters

 At the beginning of a round, it may be best to approach investors that have made at least 20+ investments over their lifetime.
 Firms that have made a total of less than 20 investments are either just starting out, or haven’t been very active.

-By applying a filter to set the Minimum Number of Investments in the Last 3 Months as “1”, founders can limit search results to those investors that are actively deploying capital.
+By applying a filter to set the Minimum Number of Investments in the Last 3 Months as “1”, founders can limit search results to only those investors that are actively deploying capital.

 Inclination to Lead

 At the beginning of a round, when there are no other institutional investors that have invested at a specific valuation, founders need a lead investor that has historically led rounds.
-If other institutional investors have already invested at the current valuation in the round, then founders may not necessarily need a lead investor.

 The “Inclination to Lead” filter allows users to identify investors that have led a minimum percentage of their portfolio investments (whereby the minimum percentage is configurable).
 With this filter, founders can use historical data on venture investments to identify firms that have the capacity and the inclination to lead rounds.